21 Reasons to Visit Chile

 A view of Torres del Paine and Salto Chico Hotel

-One of the emblematic tourist places throughout the World.
-Located at the southern tip of South America, it is shared between Chile and Argentina.
-The Chilean side is smaller and less promoted than the Argentine Patagonia, however has a great diversity of spectacular landscapes, not only Torres del Paine National Park, recognized as the Eighth Wonder of the World by VirtualTourist.com.
+One of the World’s Iconic Destinations, located at the southern tip of South America, Patagonia is shared between Chile and Argentina.
+The Chilean side, while smaller and less promoted than Argentine Patagonia, boasts a diverse array of spectacular landscapes.
+Among these is Torres del Paine National Park, recognized by VirtualTourist.com as one of the Seven Natural Wonders of the World.

-Further south is located Punta Arenas, known as "the capital of Patagonia", starting point of many tours that travel the South American southern cone.
-Punta Arenas offers cultural and tourist alternatives starting from the center of the city to its nearby natural attractions such as the navigation through the Strait of Magellan and Southern channels, excursions to the amazing Tierra de Fuego Island, the Antarctic Province, Torres del Paine and others.
+Further south lies Punta Arenas, known as the "capital of Patagonia."
+This city serves as the starting point for many tours exploring the southern cone of South America.
+Punta Arenas offers cultural and tourist experiences both within the city and in its surrounding natural attractions, including navigation through the Strait of Magellan and Southern Channels, excursions to the remarkable Tierra del Fuego Island, the Antarctic region, and Torres del Paine National Park.

 4.- Chile's Ski Resorts